 Examine threads on valve and mating pipe for form and cleanliness.

-Mueller Reviewer: Are these valves offered with flanged connections?
-If not, delete the following paragraph.

-Examine mating flange faces for conditions that might cause leakage.
-Check bolting for proper size, length, and material.
-Verify that gasket is of proper size, that its material composition is suitable for service, and that it is free from defects and damage.

 Do not attempt to repair defective valves.
 Replace defective valves with new valves.
 Remove defective valves from site.

 INSTALLATION OF VALVES

 Install valves with unions or flanges at each piece of equipment arranged to allow space for service, maintenance, and equipment removal without system shutdown.